-If you've done your research and compared study abroad and volunteering programs, you probably already know that one of the biggest benefits of the ILP program is that you only have to pay for the first semester.
+If you've done your research and compared study abroad and volunteering programs, you probably already know that there are a lot of reasons to choose ILP, but one of the biggest benefits we offer is that you only have to pay full price for the first semester.
 Seriously.

 Ready for your first trip, but not sure how to pay for it?

 All of our tips for affording it are right here!